xiix0/scam/README.md

-You fill a much-needed gap.
+Make a wish, it might come true.